DNNCommunity/DNNDocs/content/administrators/servers/enable-or-disable-web-server/index.md

 # Enable or Disable a Web Server

-Note: If a server is disabled in the UI but is still running, its cache is not synchronized with other servers in the list and could return outdated content.
+<div class="blue-callout"><strong>Note:</strong> If a server is disabled in the UI but is still running, its cache is not synchronized with other servers in the list and could return outdated content.</div>

 ## Prerequisites